 She also made an amazing sculpture inspired from the object.
 I’ve seen writers play with this idea too.

 (3) Have a sketchbook or journal with you everyday.
 Fill one page everyday, regardless of interest, motivation, ideas.
 Just fill it.

-example: My post last week shows my journey investigating this idea.
+example: My post here shows my journey investigating this idea.